Who We Are

 Claudia Ginanni, President

-Claudia Ginanni has lived in Southwest Germantown since 2004, joined Hansberry Garden and Nature Center in 2013, and has learned a great deal about raised-bed gardening from fellow gadeners.
-A freelance web designer, writer, and editor, she maintains the garden’s website and, along with co-chair Camille Poinvil, oversees its communications efforts.
+Claudia Ginanni has lived in Southwest Germantown since 2004, joined Hansberry Garden and Nature Center in 2013, and has learned a great deal about raised-bed gardening from fellow gardeners.
+A freelance web designer, writer, and editor, she designed and maintains the garden’s website and, along with co-chair Camille Poinvil, oversees its communications efforts.
 She’s an avid cook who loves heirloom vegetables — especially those Black Krim tomatoes! — and experimenting with various kinds of home fermentation.
 In 2022, she became a founding member of HGNC’s Gardening Collective.

 Dennis Barnebey is a 40-year resident of southwest Germantown.
 After 32 years at the Philadelphia School District, Dennis spent seven years working for the child-advocacy organization Public Citizens for Children and Youth (PCCY), focusing on education issues.
 In 2010, Dennis became an active member of HGNC and is currently chairing the Kelly Green initiative.